alramadona/FEWDnanodegree/p2_webProgramming_JavaScript/pixelArtMaker/README.md

 ## Introduction

-This project is built as part of Udacity Front-end nano degree & on top of the starter code downloaded from [GITHub](https://github.com/udacity/project-pixel-art-maker-starter).
+This project is built as a part of Udacity Front-End Web Developer Nanodegree program.
+The starter code downloaded from [GITHub](https://github.com/udacity/project-pixel-art-maker-starter).